Edgar Johan Kuusik: War Cemetery Memorial House-Mausoleum (1928)

-E. J. Kuusik also designed the War of Independence soldiers and General Johan Und (1933) and the monumental gates (1938).
+Kuusik also designed the War of Independence soldiers and General Johan Und (1933) and the monumental gates (1938).
 The first of them was as it has been restored to this day: in a modest aspect, Finnish granite is solid, with a geometric ornament at the top and a large round rhodium plain in the middle.
 Sculptor Rudolf The rhythmic relief depicts a hero struggling with two snakes and is surrounded by a capital letter: "For a Free Estonia to Death Trust."
 The relief was kept and returned to recovery.
 The restored monument was opened on 22 February 1998.
 Then, for the generals Johan Und and Ernst Põder, there were added nine tokens to the senior leaders of the War of Independence, from which a memorial to the 12 heroes was completed (completed in 2000).
 The gates of the cemetery inspired by the triumphal archaeological site were also a memorial building: on its inner sides there were the names of the mummies, some of which are nowadays read.
 The building was consecrated on 20 November 1938, and it was preserved through the Soviet era.
 It was visually lined up with a military canteen built right behind it, which has been demolished today.